 For nearly one thousand years pilgrims have walked approximately 15 miles per day for 33 days across northern Spain ending in the City of Santiago Compostela.
 It has been said ”that in the busyness of our secular lives, it opens a space that allows for a profound personal transformation….within the crucible that is pilgrimage a remarkable alchemical reaction takes place that burns away the dross we have collected in our lives—so that, over time, only the purest gold remains.”

-During July and August 2017, actor Darren Hill will complete a pilgrimage on the Camino De Santiago over a 6 week period, performing the play in the plazas and restaurants of the towns where Darren lodges at night, with an audience comprised primarily of fellow pilgrims.
-Documentary film maker, Greg Scott, a visual sociologist, artist, and filmmaker at DePaul University, joined the project and will be documenting the entire project.
+During July and August 2017, actor Darren Hill completed a pilgrimage on the Camino De Santiago over a 6 week period, performing the play in the plazas and restaurants of the towns where Darren lodged at night, with an audience comprised primarily of fellow pilgrims.
+Documentary film maker, Greg Scott, a visual sociologist, artist, and filmmaker at DePaul University, joined the project and documented the entire project.
 The films he makes “tend to explore the ineffable and ethereal dimensions of human interaction in a context of multilevel myth-making”.
-Mr. Scott and his team will join writer Evan Hill, choreographer Katie Stimpson, myself as director, and a large group of friends, volunteers and strangers to achieve the following:
+Mr. Scott and his team joined writer Evan Hill, choreographer Katie Stimpson, director Melissa Lorraine, and a large group of friends, volunteers and strangers to achieve the following:

 1) the presentation of Theatre Y’s lauded Impressive Presentation of Lovely Evidences: Underneath the Lintel on the Camino during July and August 2017 - Part existential detective story / part travelog / part character study of a somewhat mad librarian who becomes possessed by a quest for existential meaning - voted among the Top Ten Plays of the Year by Time Out New York magazine.